weareindi/ams2.skin--hud/README.md

 AMS2HUD has a system tray tool which is where you can open the settings menu when you need to.

 ## Settings
 IP address and port are for connecting to the Crest service.
-Crest is built into this app. running on the default Crest port `8180` but you can also run it externally if you prefer.
+Crest is built into this app. running on port `8880` but you can also run it externally if you prefer.
 You'll find the standalone package below.

 ### Windows System Tray Bug